shivannis/xandr-docs-public/xandr-docs/articles/bidders/communications.md

 ---
-title : Bidders - Communications
+title : Communications
 description : Learn how we keep our clients informed on breaking changes and new releases. ms.date : 11/20/2023

 ---

-# Bidders - Communications
+# Communications

 We regularly keep in contact with our clients to announce breaking changes and new releases.
 We do our best to ensure everyone receives